ramalhais/previous/readme.previous.txt

   > Fixes bug that caused network interface detection to be unreliable.
   > Fixes bug that caused keyboard initiated reset and NMI to fail.
   > Fixes bug in Real Time Clock.
 Time is now saved correctly.
+  > Fixes bug that caused black screen instead of options dialog on start.

  7) Running Previous